syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Shapes.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Shapes/Draw-a-line-in-an-existing-PDF-document/).

 ### Curve

 You can draw a curve in PDF document by using the [Draw](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfLayoutElement.html#Syncfusion_Pdf_Graphics_PdfLayoutElement_Draw_Syncfusion_Pdf_PdfPage_System_Drawing_PointF_) method of [PdfBezierCurve](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfBezierCurve.html).
 The following code snippet explains how to draw a curve in new PDF document.